Founders Story

 Fast Forward to the Future

 When I was finally able to wrap my mind around envisioning an art program with impact, I had to think long and hard about the path I would take.
 I decided on Psychology as it married two of my loves – science and understanding the human condition.
 I am so glad I chose Psychology! understanding how a child is molded biologically and environmentally was profound as a mother and educator.
 The material, hands-on experiments, and research into the benefits of the arts and how children learn best to prepare them for the 21st Century provided a glimpse into perspective from the child, parent, and stakeholders, to proper design of programming that meets core standards and measurement outcomes.
 The Arts are the perfect non-threatening, effective, and practical way of learning about self, culture, history, geography, science, and nature.
-Research has revealed that the Arts in all modalities are one of the most powerful positive interventions that is a human necessity and thriving nation.
+Today, the literature makes clear, the Arts in all modalities are one of the most powerful positive interventions that is a human necessity and contributes to a thriving nation.
 I’m blessed to do what I love!
-More importantly, share my passion for the arts with brilliant scholars eager to learn the building blocks to expressing their own creative ideas.
+More importantly, share my passion for the arts with brilliant scholars eager to learn how to express their own creative ideas as opposed to replicating someone else with years of experience.

 Testimonials